 For instance, watch Fatboy Slim in his Brighton Beach performance.
 He’s not just playing music.
-He’s also delighted and keeping the energy moving, dancing, waving, communicating with the audience.
+He’s also delighted and keeps the energy moving, dancing, waving, and communicating with the audience.
 He was actually writing messages for the crowd on record sleeves, can you believe that?

 When you’re watching a live DJ set, you assume a decent performance.
 You don’t want to see someone with his head buried in a laptop or mixer the whole gig.